alt-romes/ghc-proposals/proposals/0000-splice-imports.rst

   On the other hand, it's quite unfortunate to require having yet another package just for TH, and may drive away adoption...

-  TODO: need more discussion of the packaging implications of this proposal.

 Unresolved Questions
 --------------------